Using a new technique called vibrational spectroscopy, doctors at Yale have developed a novel way to scan for Alzheimer’s disease.

 This is what happens in the brain of a patient with Alzheimer’s disease.

 Scientists believe that tangles inside cells (called tau tangles) and the plaque that builds up between them (called amyloid protein) cause the condition that affects 5.5 million Americans, but they still don’t know the exact reasons these changes occur.
 Nor do they have a concrete way to confirm that this is what’s happening in the brain of a particular patient, which is one way doctors would be able to make a definitive diagnosis.
 This is why doctors currently diagnose patients by ruling out all other possible causes of dementia-like symptoms.
-But the only way to know for sure if a patient has Alzheimer’s is to analyze brain tissue after the patient has died for amyloid protein and tau tangles.
+But the only way to know for sure if a patient has Alzheimer’s is to analyze brain tissue after the patient has died of amyloid protein and tau tangles.

 Researchers, including several here at Yale Medicine, are looking for ways to diagnose the disease through biomarkers—physical characteristics in blood or tissue samples that are unique to Alzheimer’s patients.
 Recent research published in the Proceedings of the National Academy of Sciences describes a new technique called vibrational spectroscopy that shows great promise.
 Vibrational spectroscopy uses reflection of light off a diamond core as a way to visually confirm specific characteristics within blood plasma that are typical for people with Alzheimer’s.
 The researchers reported that diagnosis using this technique was 90 percent effective when compared against standard clinical diagnosis (which involves a combination of taking patient history, physical and neurological testing, brain imaging, etc.).